swapagarwal/new-kids-in-browserland/PITCHME.md

 @ulend

 Note:
-All of these APIs can be used progressively, i.e. you can integrate them in your websites in such a way that users who are on supported browsers can be upgraded to a new experience while those who are still on unsupported browsers will remain on your old flow.
+I'd like to add that all of these APIs can be used progressively, i.e. you can integrate them in your websites in such a way that users who are on supported browsers can be upgraded to a new experience while those who are still on unsupported browsers will remain on your old flow.
-On that note, I'd just like to add one last thing.
+On that note, I'd just like to emphasize one last thing.
 Always develop features keeping your users in mind and not just for the sake of it.
 That's all I have for today.
 Thank you for your time!

 ---?color=#020203